 by Josh Fagan

-The Step Back Think organisation says the rate of mindless drug and alcohol-fuelled attacks in Victoria,
+The Step Back Think organisation says the rate of mindless drug and alcohol-fuelled attacks in Victoria, and the rest of Australia, has reached a “crisis point”.

 The group – founded by young people in 2006 - said they want to speak to Bendigo schools about the consequences of cowardly violence.